scizzorz/slag-mask/nan.md

     >>> nan === nan
     false

-Again, somehow you can correctly insert and get a value out of an object using a `NaN` key.
+Again, somehow you can correctly insert and retrieve a value out of an object using a `NaN` key.
 However...

     #!javascript
     >>> nan2 = 0/0